AmpersandTarski/RAP/README.md

  - Try to generate a functional specification.
 At the bottom of the screen you should find the result, which is a Word-file.
 Open it in Word and check that it contains text.
  - Try the Atlas.
 Browse through the elements of your script.
  - Generate a Prototype.
 Upon success you will see a link "Open Prototype".
  - Open the prototype.
-The URL <yourname>.hostname (e.g. `student123.rap.cs.ou.nl`) should appear in a new tab in your browser.
+The URL `<yourname>.<hostname>` (e.g. `student123.rap.cs.ou.nl`) should appear in a new tab in your browser.
  - Install the database by pushing the red button.
  - Verify that your prototype works.
  - Verify that `enroll.<hostname>` (e.g. enroll.rap.cs.ou.nl) works

 # Redeploying RAP4
-When changes have been made to the master branch of the RAP-repository, go into your server with a CLI and rebuild the application:
+When changes have been made to the master branch of the RAP-repository, you may want to redeploy the new version.
+Go into your server with a CLI and rebuild the application:
    ```
        cd RAP
        git pull
        docker-compose build
        docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
    ```
-(or, if you work from localhost, just `docker-compose up -d` on the last line) For inspecting the database, bring up phpmyadmin:
+(or, if you work from localhost, simplify the last line to `docker-compose up -d`)

+For inspecting the database, bring up phpmyadmin:
 ```
  docker-compose up -d phpmyadmin
 ```
+Then in your browser you can access the database with URL `phpmyadmin.<hostname>` (e.g. phpmyadmin.rap.cs.ou.nl).
+Of course you will need the database password for `root` or for `ampersand` that you invented in step 4 of the installation.

-Don't forget to shut it down afterwards.
+Don't forget to shut phpmyadmin down afterwards.

+In the unlikely and undesirable event that you want to reinstall the RAP4 database, don't forget to set the environment variable that disables the reset to `false`.
+Switch it back after you're done.

 # Troubleshooting
 Here are a few things that could go wrong when you install RAP4.
 The numbers correspond to the installation steps above.